metio/terraform-provider-k8s/docs/data-sources/kuma_io_mesh_rate_limit_v1alpha1_manifest.md

 Required:

 - `interval` (String) The interval the number of units is accounted for.
-- `num` (Number) Number of units per interval (depending on usage it can be a number of requests,or a number of connections).
+- `num` (Number) Number of units per interval (depending on usage it can be a number of requests, or a number of connections).